Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Multi-region-with-vWAN/Dual-Region-with-Secure-Virtual-WAN.md

 This section will focus only on connectivity from an Azure Virtual Network perspective.
 As shown in the diagram below, both Virtual Network1 and Virtual Network2 will have a Virtual Network peering directly to its local regional hub.

 The diagram shows how all Azure native resources in Virtual Network1 and Virtual Network2 will learn routes under their "Effective Routes".
-A Secure Hub with Routing Intent enabled will always send the default RFC 1918 addresses (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) to peered Virtual Networks.
+A Secure Hub with Routing Intent enabled will always send the default RFC 1918 addresses (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) to peered Virtual Networks, plus any additional prefixes that have been added as "Private Traffic Prefixes" - see https://learn.microsoft.com/azure/virtual-wan/how-to-routing-policies#azurefirewall.
 In our case, since Routing Intent is enabled, all resources within Virtual Network1 and Virtual Network2 will have the default RFC 1918 address with a next-hop of their local regional hub firewall.
 All traffic ingressing and egressing the Virtual Networks will always transit the Hub Firewalls.
 Please see the traffic flow below for more detailed information.

 ![image](https://github.com/jasonamedina/Enterprise-Scale-for-AVS/assets/97964083/c8c1fca3-2407-406a-a0e2-722a96a844c7)